mrlandero/KaseiCoin_Token_Crowdsale/README.md

 The green checkmark we see by the Solidity `S` lets us know that we compiled this contract successfully.

-Step 2: Compile the `KaseiCoinCrowdsale` contract
+Step 2: Compile the `KaseiCoinCrowdsale` Contract

 ![KaseiCoinCrowdsale Compiled Contract](Evaluation_Evidence/two_kaseicoin_crowdsale_compile.png)

 Once again, the green checkmark we see by the Solidity `S` lets us know that we compiled this contract successfully.

-Step 3: Compile the `KaseiCoinCrowdsaleDeployer` contact
+Step 3: Compile the `KaseiCoinCrowdsaleDeployer` Contact

 ![KaseiCoinCrowdsaleDeployer Contract](Evaluation_Evidence/three_kaseicoin_crowdsale_deployer.png)